 "with the face to the rear, in the direction behind," c.
 1300, from abakward, from Old English on bæc (see back (adv.), and compare aback) + -weard adjectival and adverbial suffix (see -ward).
 As an adverb, Old English had bæcling.

-Old English had the adverb bæcling.
 As an adjective, from 1550s.
-Meaning "behindhand with regard to progress" is first attested 1690s.
+The meaning "behindhand with regard to progress" is attested from 1690s.
 To ring bells backward (from lowest to highest), c.
 1500, was a signal of alarm for fire or invasion, or to express dismay.
 Another Middle English word for "backward, wrongly" was arseward (c.
 1400); Old English had earsling.